nextflow-io/nextflow/docs/sharing.md

 In most cases, software dependencies should be provided by the execution environment ([container](./container.md), [conda](./conda.md)/[spack](./spack.md) environment, or host-native [modules](./process.md#module)).

-In cases where you do not wish to modify the execution environment(s), executable scripts can be included in the `bin` directory in the workflow repository root.
+In cases where you do not wish to modify the execution environment(s), executable scripts can be included in the `bin/` directory in the workflow repository root.
 This can be useful to make changes that affect task execution across all environments with a single change.

 To ensure your scripts can be made available to the task: